WISDEM/WEIS/README.md

 ## Installation

-Installation with [Anaconda](https://www.anaconda.com) is the recommended approach because of the ability to create self-contained environments suitable for testing and analysis.
+On laptop and personal computers, installation with [Anaconda](https://www.anaconda.com) is the recommended approach because of the ability to create self-contained environments suitable for testing and analysis.
 WEIS requires [Anaconda 64-bit](https://www.anaconda.com/distribution/).

 The installation instructions below use the environment name, "weis-env," but any name is acceptable.

+0. On the DOE HPC system eagle, make sure to start from a clean setup and type module purge module load conda

 1. Setup and activate the Anaconda environment from a prompt (Anaconda3 Power Shell on Windows or Terminal.app on Mac)